aikhan-aliev/ai-log-analyzer/README.md

 This project clearly demonstrates the ability to combine **AI, software engineering, and DevOps skills**, making it highly relevant and impressive for AI Student Developer or DevOps-focused roles.

 ---

-## Potential Extensions (Optional)
-- Real-time anomaly detection for live CI/CD logs.
-- Alerting via Slack or email when anomalies are detected.
-- Integration with cloud services like AWS S3 or Azure for log storage and visualization.
-- Advanced ML models (e.g., clustering or deep learning) for more sophisticated anomaly detection.